ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/neural_network/neural_network.rst

    b^{(3)} &=\left[ \begin{array}{rr} 0.7 \\ \end{array}\right]

 The activation function of the hidden layer is set to ReLU, the output activation function to linear.
+In this example all weights and bias are iniitalized between 0 and 1.
+This is one common way of weight initalization, see `python weight initalization <https://stackoverflow.com/questions/49433936/how-do-i-initialize-weights-in-pytorch>`_ for more input.
 The following section calculates all steps and intermediate results in the network.

 First layer